selimslab/selimslab.github.io/_NOTES/psychology/persuasion.md

 ---
-tags: psy
+tags: soc
 ---

 Persuasion has 2 main parts,

 attention and emotion

 Attention is fragile so keep it short and sweet, clear and fun

 Emotions make decisions, reason justifies later.

 Create a story, appeal to emotion.